Reevibe/learning-log-or-100-days-of-code/README.md

 ​Log: Diving deeper into gas optimization.
 While require(condition, "error message") is common, using if(!condition) revert CustomError(); is actually cheaper in terms of gas on the L2.
 Every byte of the error string costs money, so custom errors are the way to go for professional Base devs.
 ​Day 20: Event Logging
 docs: Day 20 - Using Events for off-chain indexing
+Log: Contracts can't easily "talk" to frontends directly.
+Instead, they emit Events.
+I’ve added events for TokenMinted and FundsWithdrawn.
+This allows tools like "The Graph" or "Goldsky" to index the data so it can be displayed quickly in a web app.